 On February 7, 2022, our board of directors approved the 2022 Stock Option Plan (the "2022 Plan").
 The board's adoption of the 2022 Plan was approved by the shareholders during the annual stockholders' meeting on August 23, 2022.
 The 2022 Plan provides that the maximum aggregate number of shares of common stock underlying options that may be granted under the 2022 Plan is 300,000.
 The options granted under the 2022 Plan may be either incentive stock options or non-qualified options.
-The 2022 Plan is administered by the compensation committee has the exclusive power to select individuals to receive grants, to establish the terms of the obtain of prainted to each participant, provided that all options granted shall be granted at an exercise price not less than the fair market value of the common stock covered by the option on the grant date, and to make all determinations necessary or advisable under the 2022 Plan.
+The 2022 Plan is administered by the compensation committee of the board of directors.
+The compensation committee has the exclusive power to select individuals to receive grants, to establish the terms of the options granted to each participant, provided that all options granted shall be granted at an exercise price not less than the fair market value of the common stock covered by the option on the grant date, and to make all determinations necessary or advisable under the 2022 Plan.
 On February 9, 2022, the board of directors approved a grant of 50,000 stock options each to six members of management subject to the approval of the 2022 Plan.

-Stock-based compensation expense for fiscal 2023, 2022, and 2021, which is included in corporate segment selling, general and administrative expenses, amounted to \$2.6 million, and \$0, respectively, with related tax benefit amounting to \$616,000, \$569,000, and \$0, respectively.
-No stock-based compensation awards granted, which is expected to be recognized over a weighted average period of 2.4 years.
+Stock-based compensation expense for fiscal 2024, 2023, and 2022, which is included in corporate segment selling, general and administrative expenses, amounted to \$1.9 million, \$2.6 million, and \$2.4 million, respectively, with related tax benefit amounting to \$444,000, \$616,000, and \$569,000, respectively.
+As of September 30, 2024, we had unrecognized compensation cost amounting to \$2.6 million related to stock-based compensation awards granted, which is expected to be recognized over a weighted average period of 1.4 years.